klaszlo8207/Flutter-FBX-3D-Viewer/README.md

 Video

+**TRIANGULATE**

 4, SAVE

 Now if everything is went good in the fbx file header you can see this: **; FBX 7.4.0 project file**

 ## Limits

-**FBX is a closed format, so while this library does it's best to interpret the data in an FBX file, I cannot guarantee that it will read all FBX files, or all data within FBX files.**
+**FBX is a closed format, so while this library does it's best to interpret the data in an FBX file, I cannot guarantee that it will read all FBX files, or all data within FBX files.
+You can play with FBX version 7.4 files ASCII text format**

-**No texture**

 **Please don't use this library with a lot of vertices/polygons.
 Speed will be very low on huge point count.**

-Normal speed will be on an fbx that is **max 3000 vertices**. (**Becuse it is draw with the CPU not on the GPU**)
+Normal speed will be on an fbx that is **max 3000-5000 vertices**

 ## Author